 Because of our completed water projects over the past decade—rehabilitating broken-down wells, digging new wells, training well mechanics, and empowering communities with WASH training and education—thousands of people in rural Tanzania have access clean water, which is essential to hygiene and health.
 We continue to promote hand-washing and crucial hygiene measures during this time.

-Even though schools in Tanzania are closed for the foreseeable future, we’ve continued to feed the children who rely on Empower Tanzania food support through their participation in the Same Learning Center and the Msindo Kids’ Club.
-Education Program Director Yoeza Mnzava and his team safely delivered a month’s worth of food and supplies to over one hundred families.
-(5 kg of rice, 10 kg of corn, 5 kg of bean, 1 liter of cooking oil and soap.)
-With your support, we will repeat this action as necessary.
+When schools in Tanzania were closed in 2020, we continued to feed the children who relied on Empower Tanzania for food support through their participation in the Same Learning Center and the Msindo Kids’ Club.
+Education Program Director, Yoeza Mnzava, and his team safely delivered several month’s worth of food and supplies to over one hundred families (5 kg of rice, 10 kg of corn, 5 kg of bean, 1 liter of cooking oil and soap.)

 Because of past education and extensive training in matters of preventative health and basic heath care, we have a team of more than 60 Community Healthcare Workers, Community Health Educators, and Birth Attendants who are on the frontlines of our response to this virus.
 The women trained yesterday are first-responders today.

 Volunteers and staff in the U.S. and Tanzania worked together to create and send a Power Point presentation and succinct data on COVID-19 in Swahili to hundreds in government leadership, social workers, educators, healthcare providers, police, religious leaders, other NGOs, community leaders, Rotarians, and all other Tanzania contacts.
 The document included a description of the disease, modes of transmission, symptoms, and prevention and care measures.
 These items were also shared with radio, newspaper and television media.